Olesya Golovneva

 Biography

-Olesya Golovneva opens the 2025/26 season with her signature role of Tatjana in Christof Loy's production of Eugene Onegin at the Norske Opera Oslo.
-Later in the season, she can be seen in two roles in which she recently made her successful debuts: she sings Salome in concert performances of the opera with the Orquestra de Jalisco in Mexico and as Turandot at both the Cologne Opera and the Oper Frankfurt obligated.
+• Olesya Golovneva opens the 2025/26 season in one of her signature roles, Tatiana in Christof Loy’s production of Eugene Onegin at Den Norske Opera Oslo.
+Later in the season, she will appear in two roles in which she recently made successful debuts: she will sing Salome in concert performances of the opera with the Orquestra de Jalisco in Mexico, and she is engaged as Turandot at both the Cologne Opera and the Frankfurt Opera.

 In concert, Olesya Golovneva was most recently heard with Rachmaninov's The Bells in the Konzerthaus Dortmund, in Beethoven's 9th Symphony in Lausanne, in Dvorak's Te Deum in Utrecht and Amsterdam, with the WDR with Andrés Orozco-Estrada and in the Vienna Musikverein under Franz Welser-Möst.